AnaWaldila/dcad/README.md

  <b>Figure 7:</b> DCAD - Dosage Window Part 4
 </p>

-The last one is "Ar Incorporado" (incorporated air), where it is necessaire to know the volume of air is in concrete, Figure 8.
-If the user does not know, suggest to see the literature of Aitcin method and Mheta Aitcin method.
+The last one is "Ar Incorporado" (incorporated air), which one is necessary to know the volume of air in concrete, Figure 8.
+If the user does not know, suggest to read the literature of Aitcin method and Mheta Aitcin method.

 <div>
 <img src="Figures/DCAD_Dosage5.png" width="80%">